Gokyo Lake Trek - 13 Days

 Overview

-Explore the stunning view of the Nepalese Himalayas in our Gokyo Valley trek and Gokyo Ri Summit.
-These 13 Days adventures take you to the most beautiful place of the Everest Region.
-You will walk through high-altitude villages and rugged trails that will guide you to the famous Gokyo Valley situated at an altitude of 4,750–4,790 meters (15,583–15,715 feet).
-This valley features the Gokyo Village and glacial lakes of Gokyo, which comprise six different lakes spread across the valley seated in the foothills of Cho Oyu (8201m).
-Cho Oyu is the sixth-highest mountain in the world.
+You will walk through high-altitude sherpa villages and rugged trails that will guide you to the famous Gokyo Valley situated at an altitude of 4,750–4,790 meters (15,583–15,715 feet).
+This valley features the Gokyo Village and glacial lakes of Gokyo, which comprise six different lakes spread across the valley seated in the foothills of Cho Oyu (8,188 metres).
+Cho Oyu is the sixth-highest mountain in the world, and Gokyo Lake is the highest freshwater lake system in the world.

 Key Details of the Six Main Gokyo Lakes